hexxone/docker-openvpn-tap/README.md

 take away is that it certainly makes it more difficult to break out of the container.
 People are actively working on Linux containers to make this more of a guarantee in the future.

+## Differences from kylemanna/docker-openvpn

+* OTP/PAM NOT suported anymore (I dont know how it worked in the first place tbh)

+* custom `ovpn_genconfig_tap` and `ovp_run_tap` scripts which do some special setup on container start.

+* Container will automatically create the `openvpn.conf` on startup if the `ovpn_env.sh` doesn't exist in `/etc/openvpn`.
+This will NOT automatically create the certificates.

+* No longer uses docker volume but local file dir & mount.
+  I prefer it this way, so if my server dies for some reason I can still recover the data without docker.

 ## Differences from jpetazzo/dockvpn